Updated 10-4-2019 with additional links (initial publish date 9-21-2017)

 Virginia’s Blue Ridge

-Escape to Virginia’s Blue Ridge Mountains for the first time this fall on Amtrak passenger rail!
+Escape to Virginia’s Blue Ridge Mountains this fall … you can even go on Amtrak passenger rail!
 Go mountain biking beneath a majestic fall foliage canopy, enjoy a scenic drive along the Blue Ridge Parkway and top it all off with a local seasonal brew.
-Plan your metro-mountain escape.
-Visit Virginia’s Blue Ridge, Taylor Ricotta, VisitVBR.com, email@example.com

 From winding mountain roads to gentle curves that lay in valleys below, there is no better place to take in autumn than Pocahontas County.
 Cruise along Highland Scenic Highway Route 150, Route 39 or US 219 and catch a glimpse of peak fall foliage in Nature’s Mountain Playground.